Promoting the bicycling lifestyle in The Buckeye State

 Checking the final results at home later, I ended up with an official time of 7:39:02, placing me at 161 out of 276 finishers (322 total if you count the DNF’s) in the Men’s Open 100k division.

-The Dirty Dozen bike race over the 13 steepest hills in Pittsburgh, Pennsylvania.
-This was my second time participating in this race.
+Today I rode in The Dirty Dozen, a 50-mile bicycle stage race over the 13 steepest hills in Pittsburgh, PA.
+This was my first time participating in this event.

 I raced in the Sport class of The Big Valley Race (mountain bike race) held on the property of Camp Manatoc in Peninsula, Ohio.
 Thanks to my friend Amanda for the photos.